biswajit889/Shell-script/README.txt

 carefully..

-you can type burps to open after installion.
+you can type burps to open, after installation.